zer0-os/zOS/README.md

 BEM Naming Conventions: The classes follow the naming convention of the BEM methodology.
 For instance, a parent block `.create-wallet-account` has elements like `__heading`, `__sub-heading`, etc. The naming convention makes it clear which elements belong to which block.

-Nested Elements: The BEM convention enables developers to nest elements.
-This is evident in our `src/authentication/create-wallet-account/index.tsx` file where we've declared nested elements under the parent block `.create-wallet-account`.
+Nested Elements: In our `src/authentication/create-wallet-account/index.tsx` file where we've declared nested elements under the parent block `.create-wallet-account`.
 This helps maintain style encapsulation and makes the stylesheet easy to navigate.

 ```
 const c = bem('create-wallet-account');